Skip to content

 • 1/2 cup vegan aioli or mayo, to serve

-• ~1 tablespoon chopped chives
+• 1 tablespoon chopped chives, for garnish

 Serving suggestions (optional):